 You can reduce the flow of the air that is leaking in or out of your home by checking and fixing any issues with the insulation.
 This is an extremely cost-effective way for you to reduce your cooling costs and to help and maximize the functioning of your air condition system.

 Are You Ready for Summer Fun and Energy Savings?

 There’s no question that spending time with your kids next to the pool is a great way to spend your summer.
-However, if your home is hemorrhaging money in regard to energy costs, it’s time for you to find a way to stop this.
+However, if your home is hemorrhaging money in regard to energy costs, it’s time for you to find a way to stop this by, for instance, using solar blanketfor your pool.
 As a mom, you are accustomed to solving sometimes difficult challenges.
 This means you should be ready to meet this problem head on, especially when you are armed with the tips found here.